NEWLY DIAGNOSED

 Call early if you are unsure, delayed, blocked, or overwhelmed.

-The 7-Day Lived-Experience Navigation Line is for patients and caregivers who need practical help understanding the next step.
+The 7-Day Lived-Experience Navigation Line helps patients and caregivers understand the next practical step after a cholangiocarcinoma diagnosis.

-This is not emergency medical care.
-This is not a replacement for your treating team.
-This is lived-experience navigation from people who understand cholangiocarcinoma, the common early gaps, and the questions that need to be asked before options narrow.
+This is not emergency medical care and does not replace your treating team.
+It is lived-experience navigation from people who understand the common early gaps, questions and delays that can affect future options.

 - Understanding what to do next